bigtoga/Examples/Cloud - Azure/AZ-103/To Do - Questions to answer for exam.md

 # vnet Peering
 1. **When a peering status says "Disconnected", how to resolve?**
         - Delete and recreate

 2. What does **Gateway Transit disabled/enabled do**?
         - TBD
 </details>

 <details><summary>2.
 Virtual Machine related</summary>

+1. **How do you move managed data disk to another VM?**
+        - TBD
 </details>